 (2) A person who contravenes subsection (1) commits an offence.
-Penalty: A fine of $\pounds$ 50,000 or imprisonment for 12 months, or both.
+Maximum penalty: A fine of \pounds 50,000 or imprisonment for 12 months, or both.

 Revocation of any permit, certificate or licence

 26. (1) The Management Authority may revoke a permit, certificate or licence granted to a person if it-